Chief Executive Officer

 Senior Manager Research

 James Murray joined BCG in 2014.
-He is the Senior Research Officer and works primarily on pulse agronomy, nitrogen management systems, crop nutrition and members trial coordination.
+He is the Senior Research Manager and works primarily on pulse agronomy, nitrogen management systems, crop nutrition and members trial coordination.

 James likes working at BCG because of the variability of the work.
 He loves the people and the positivity of the agricultural industry.